 which coincides with $L_K$, at unity Prandtl number as considered in this work.

-Obhukhov-Corrsin similarity, which is either applicable in the low Froude number limit or at scales smaller than those substantially affected by buoyancy, i.e. for scales smaller than $L_O$, implies an outer-scale scalar length scale
+Obukhov-Corrsin similarity, which is either applicable at high Froude number or at scales smaller than those substantially affected by buoyancy, i.e. for scales smaller than $L_O$, implies an outer-scale scalar length scale

 where $E_p$ is the available potential energy, $\chi$ is its irreversible dissipation rate, defined in the linearly stratified limit to be